JMorris1575/confirmation2018/docs/implementing.rst

 the multi_choice field in the Response model to PositiveSmallIntegerField.
 After doing the ``makemigrations`` the ``migrate`` did not work complaining about how "" was an improper thing to be putting into an integer field.
 I had to use the admin to delete ALL of my existing responses in the database to get ``migrate`` to work.

+Later I tried that on my office computer and coldn't get into Responses in the admin program.
+It complained something about "column activity_page.discussion_type does not exist..."
+I will try to do loaddata from the most recent fixture...

+That didn't work either, and with a similar error message.
+Something seems to be wrong with the discussion_type field on this computer.
+Let's see if I can get into the other models in the admin...

+Activity: Yes
+Choice: Yes (but it only has one set of choices)
+Image: Yes
+Page: No: "column activity_page.discussion_type does not exist"

+Perhaps I need to use PGAdmin to see what's going on...

+Once I finally got into PgAdmin4 I could see there was no discussion_type field in the activity_page table.
+Perhaps I forgot to include one of the migrations in git...

+Nope, it's there, ``0017_auto_20180201_1636.py`` from when I was at home last Thursday.

+Perhaps I need to delete the whole database on this machine and then recreate it with ``migrate`` and ``loaddata``.

+That almost worked.
+The only problem was that I don't have an up-to-date datadump from the auth.user app.
+I'll have to create one tonight on the rectory computer.

+Time for a commit and push...

 Editing and Deleting Multi-Choice Responses
 +++++++++++++++++++++++++++++++++++++++++++